 - (a) Attacks to attract spectators are called "Owaza," or "bold attacks."
 Owaza can take up to 2 downs.
-Owaza decisions are made by the referee, but they require the consent of most judges. - (b) The attacks that the opponent fly higher than the waist of the own robot is taken as an Owaza. - (c) If the robot falls your opponent with a kick that is higher than own waist position, it is an Owaza.
-In the kicking motion, only the robot's sole of the foot must touch the ring until the opponent is kicked. - (d) Own robot rotates forward or backward by more than 180 degrees and defeats the opponent in a series of motions including that rotation. - (e) For the Owaza, it is excluded from the lateral attacks and sacrifice attacks.
+Owaza decisions are made by the referee, but they require the consent of most judges. - (b) The attacks that the opponent fly higher than the waist of the own robot is taken as an Owaza. - (c) Own robot rotates forward or backward by more than 180 degrees and defeats the opponent in a series of motions including that rotation. - (d) For the Owaza, it is excluded from the lateral attacks and sacrifice attacks.
 Crouching attacks are prohibited, but this does not apply if crouching movements are included during the attack.
 You may crouch and walk up to 3 steps just before the attack.
-In addition, lateral attacks, sacrifice attacks, and crouching in "Owaza" are not fouls even if they fail. - "Crouching walking" refers to "walking" as defined in 5.1(a) while crouching. - (f) During a match other than Ultimate Time, a single "Owaza" may only be used once during a match, including overtime, regardless of whether it is valid or invalid.
-However, an "Owaza" that is successful during Ultimate Time cannot be used during overtime (it can be used during Ultimate Time in overtime). - (g) 30 seconds before the end of the match, the referee will announce the start of "Ultimate Time".
+In addition, lateral attacks, sacrifice attacks, and crouching in "Owaza" are not fouls even if they fail. - "Crouching walking" refers to "walking" as defined in 5.1(a) while crouching. - (e) During a match other than Ultimate Time, a single "Owaza" may only be used once during a match, including overtime, regardless of whether it is valid or invalid.
+However, an "Owaza" that is successful during Ultimate Time cannot be used during overtime (it can be used during Ultimate Time in overtime). - (e) Owaza can only be used once per match, regardless of whether they are valid or invalid, except during Ultimate Time, including overtime.
+Also, Owaza that are successful during Ultimate Time cannot be used during overtime (during the match before Ultimate).
+However, they can be used again during Ultimate Time in overtime. - (f) 30 seconds before the end of the match, the referee will announce the start of "Ultimate Time".
 However, if the robot is down or otherwise under counting when Ultimate Time starts, Ultimate Time will start after the robot has recovered from the count.
-Ultimate Time will continue until the end of the match. - (h) During Ultimate Time, both robots have no slip judgment, and are exempt from the ban on attacks on fallen robots, crouching movements, crouching attacks, and side attacks.
+Ultimate Time will continue until the end of the match. - (g) During Ultimate Time, both robots have no slip judgment, and are exempt from the ban on attacks on fallen robots, crouching movements, crouching attacks, and side attacks.
 You can get "down" by only Owaza.
 Down from normal attacks cannot be obtained.
-Also, the ring out will be 1 down as usual. - (i) If you participate in auto, you may give the robot the opportunity to start the ultimate time with a PC or wireless controller.
+Also, the ring out will be 1 down as usual.

-(j) There is no limit to the number of Owaza that can be used during Ultimate Time.
+- (i) If you participate in auto, you may give the robot the opportunity to start the ultimate time with a PC or wireless controller. - (j) There is no limit to the number of Owaza that can be used during Ultimate Time.
 Also, during the ultimate time, you can use all the big moves used during this match regardless of success or failure.